bernardosulzbach/bernardosulzbach.github.io/_posts/2015-09-27-PeopleWare.md

 take place, middle managers must be able to communicate with each other.

 A manager should never waste people’s time.
-Only convoke meetings with more than one person if these persons must interact with each other.
+Only convoke meetings with more than one person if these people must interact with each other.
 *Any regular meeting is suspect as likely to have a ceremonial purpose rather than a goal of consensus*.
 Ceremonies at project milestones or for celebrating good work done by the developers are **not a waste of